jakehilton/netconnectionsmart/README.md

 * reconnect_max_time_wait: specify the max amount of time to pass between reconnect attempts.
 The reconnect logic employs an exponential back-off algorithm so it delays each successive attempt exponentially with a cap at the max set here plus a random seed.
 Default is 10.
 * sequential_connect: a boolean to enable or disable the sequential connect approach.
 By default it is disabled.
 This will try a connection one at a time and wait for a failure prior to trying the next type in the sequence.
 * shotgun_connect: a boolean to enable or disable the shotgun approach.
 By default it is enabled.
-* portArray: an array containing ports in the order they should be tried.
-By default is it [443,80,1935]
+* portArray: an array containing port numbers or NetConnectionTypes in the order they should be tried.
+By default is it [443,80,1935].
+Added in 1.8.0 is the ability to pass in NetConnectionTypes so as to specify an exact protocol/port/proxy connect order.
 * port_test: a boolean specifying whether to only run a port test for all available protocols over the specified ports in the portArray.
 It will fire events for updates and when it completes.

 It has an event,MSG_EVT, that fires to notify the user of an event in the class.